Vape Cartridges: Everything Dispensary Buyers and Cannabis Brands Need to Know

 If you’re wondering what is a cart in the context of cannabis, it’s simply a compact oil cartridge that works with a vape pen to produce inhalable vapor.

-Whether you call them vape carts, cartridges, or just carts, the purpose is the same: a clean, convenient way to enjoy THC, CBD, or other cannabinoids in vapor form.
+Whether they’re called vape carts, cartridges, or simply carts, their purpose remains the same: to deliver a clean, convenient way to enjoy THC, CBD, or other cannabinoids in a controlled, vaporized format without the need for combustion..

 Basic Components of a Vape